FoshTechRecruitment/Frontend.TechChallenge/README.md

 - e2e tests
 - Multi API enviroment support (only only production API, but could be easily modified to others url)
 - Have it deployed somewhere (f.e. https://heroku.com/)

+### Backend requirements
+This is only for candidates applying for backend position.

 - Dockerize it
 - Consume `trainers.json` and display on the pokemon detail which trainers have that pokemon
 - Good application monitoring